duaneandrea/pizza-test-vendo/README.md

 These Aggregate Roots encapsulate the relevant entities and value objects, ensuring the integrity of the domain model.

+## User Stories

+1. **As a kitchen staff member, I want to be notified when a new order is placed and easily access the order details.**
+   - This user story is addressed by the `PizzaCreatedEvent` and the `PizzaCreatedEventHandler`, which update the Inventory and notify the kitchen staff of new orders.
+   - The `PizzaRepository` and the `OrderItem` entity provide the necessary information and access to the order details.

+2. **As a store manager, I want to view real-time ingredient inventory and automatically trigger purchase orders when stock falls below a threshold.**
+   - The `InventoryRepository` and the `InventoryUpdatedEvent` handle the real-time tracking and updating of ingredient inventory.
+   - The `InventoryUpdatedEventHandler` is responsible for triggering purchase orders when stock levels fall below the defined thresholds.

+3. **As a kitchen chief, I want to be able to create the type of pizzas that we are going to sell, their names, their price and their required ingredients.**
+   - The `PizzaService` and the `PizzaRepository` provide the functionality to create, update, and manage the pizzas, including their names, prices, and required ingredients.
+   - The `Recipe` entity and the `PizzaSize` and `PizzaPrice` value objects encapsulate the necessary information for defining a pizza.

 ## Events and Message Handlers

 The prototype includes the following events and message handlers: